emceeaich/what-is-emma-working-on/README.md

 * Feature Rollout for Firefox
   - [ ] Work on V2 of policy
-  - [ ] Add sign-offs
+  - [ ] Add sign-offs and confirm who is signing off
-  - [ ] Get timelines for Self-service Telemetry and Core Product Metrics and decide if we need a contingency
+  - [x] Schedule meeting on Data Pipeline and Data Science requirements
+* Bugs in WebExtensions::Untriaged
+  - [ ] Move bugs in https://mzl.la/2Mew1V2 to WebExtensions::General
 * Definition of Regression
   - [x] Talk to fuzzer teams
   - [ ] Consensus from PI and RelMan